coree/ChiNet/README.md

 #### Environment Setup

 In order to reproduce our environment with all the packages and versions required:
-1. Download the file spec-file.txt
+1. Download the file spec-file.txt from polybox (LINK)
 2. Run the following command from the terminal or an Anaconda Prompt:
 ```
 conda create --name myenv --file spec-file.txt